Search SAGindie FAQs:

 The first step is admitting you have a problem.
 But seriously, folks, visit the SAG-AFTRA website and read all about being a member.
 We also have some resources for actors over in our listing of Helpful Links.

-What’s the deal with the casting breakdown service?
+What’s the deal with SAGindie’s casting breakdown service?
 Where did it go?

-We used to host a casting breakdown service on our website, but since there are plenty of professional casting services out there, we’ll leave that to the pros.
+True, once upon a time we hosted a casting breakdown service on our website.
+But since there are plenty of professional casting services out there, we’ll leave that to the pros.
 Ask peers and colleagues for recommendations, try Googling, or check out the Helpful Links on our Resources page.

 General Questions